 Repeat the above multiple times for each training session.
 We will suggest that you split the training up to spread it across the day to make the process easy and positive.
 After a couple of days of training, your dog will be able to respond to the “sit” blowing pattern without the lure of the treat.

 How about other commands?

 To train your dog to respond to the other commands, all you have to do is ensure that the following are met.

-- Place a treat in your hand and gesture for the dog to follow your lead.
-It can be instructing to move towards you or getting the dog to stop in its tracks
+- Place a treat in your hand and show the dog to follow your lead.
+They can be instructed to move towards you or getting to stop in their tracks;

 - Once the puppy performs the said command, immediately blow on the whistle to produce the fixed blowing pattern and reward the dog with a treat.